OctopusDeploy/blog/blog/2019-09/istio/istio-virtualservice/index.md

 ![](istio-virtualservice.svg "width=500")

-*The architecture diagram with the new VirtualService resource.*
+*The architecture diagram with the new VirtualService resource (brown oval).*

 ## Observations from the minimal example